BlaqueDevs/se-assignment-day-5-technical-writing-and-review-Mal-Raven/README.md

    - Briefly mention the primary technologies the product is built on, or its compatibility with specific platforms.

 ## 12. How can you succinctly convey the purpose and key features of a product?
+Answer: To succinctly convey the purpose and key features of a product, the following steps should be taken:

+1. Start with a One-Liner:
+   - Provide a short, clear sentence summarizing the product’s core purpose or value.
+This is your elevator pitch.
+2. Highlight the Key Problem it Solves
+   - Mention the specific problem the product addresses and why it’s important to users.
+3. List Core Features
+   - Provide a bullet list or short paragraph describing the main features that make the product stand out, ensuring each feature ties into solving the problem.
+4. End with a Call to Action
+   - Suggest what the user should do next, such as trying the product, exploring the demo, or reading more.